cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 Once in your menu, you'll see a new option, "Container Element," which lets you control which HTML tag is wrapped around the sidebars that are output into the menu.

 Because it's possible to put menu widgets inside sidebars, you may see a warning notice if the sidebar region you've put in your menu contains a menu widget.
-This is because you may have inadvertantly created a recursion: if the menu contained in your sidebar is the same menu your sidebar is placed in, you'll have an infinite loop that will do bad, bad things.
+This is because you may have inadvertently created a recursion: if the menu contained in your sidebar is the same menu your sidebar is placed in, you'll have an infinite loop that will do bad, bad things.
 So be careful.

+*New in 0.6* Widget Menuizer now provides a way for site administrators to create new Sidebars on the fly from the Widget admin!
+Now you can create new sidebars for use in your menus without having to edit your theme files or use some other plugin to let you register new sidebars.

 == Installation ==